fpdavis/Nibbler-Twisted-Tale/README.md

 * Added multi-player support, currently hard coded for two players
 * Added space bar and "P" key for pause
 * Tightened up bite sound

+* Standardized function and variable names
+* Made the Pellet into a class
+* Each pellet has their own sound so they can play at the same time
+* Moved Players into their own array for true multi-player support
+* Added an initialization method for players 2-N
+* Changed pellet spawn so it doesn't move the Nibblers during game play
+* Added native support for up to four players, more are possible by assigning keys through a menu

 ### Creative Commons License Attribution 3.0